prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:post:: /refresh/reveal

-  Reveal previously commited values to the mint, except for the values corresponding to the `noreveal_index` returned by the /mint/melt step.
+  Reveal previously commited values to the exchange, except for the values corresponding to the `noreveal_index` returned by the /exchange/melt step.
   Request body contains a JSON object with the following fields: